dreality-studio/payload-sdk-cloudflare-sveltekit/README.md

 ## Step 5 - Test with local built files

-Go to home page and expect the fetched data form Payload SDK to show on home page http://localhost:4173
+Go to http://localhost:4173 to see the fetched data from Payload SDK

 ```
 pnpm build
 pnpm preview
 ```

-## Step 6 - Test with production
+## Step 6 - Test with Wrangler

 ```
-wrangler deploy
+wrangler dev
 ```

-Since we enabled Observability in wrangler.jsonc so we can see the error in the Cloudflare dashboard.
-And there will be error message like this complaining about illegal invocation
+Go to http://localhost:8787 to see the fetched data from Payload SDK or the illegal invocation error message

 ```
-" [1;31m[500] GET /[0m TypeError: Illegal invocation: function called with incorrect `this` reference.
-See https://developers.cloudflare.com/workers/observability/errors/#illegal-invocation-errors for details. at PayloadSDK.request (_worker.js:3858:37) at findGlobal (_worker.js:3143:30) at PayloadSDK.findGlobal (_worker.js:3810:16) at _worker.js:3905:92 at async fn (_worker.js:8385:23) at async load_server_data (_worker.js:8376:18) at async _worker.js:10147:31"
+"Illegal invocation: function called with incorrect `this` reference.
+See https://developers.cloudflare.com/workers/observability/errors/#illegal-invocation-errors for details."
 ```